 The Best Scalloped Potatoes are easier to make than you might think!
-This scalloped potato recipe has a classic creamy sauce and is topped off with extra cheese for cheesy scalloped potatoes that are total comfort food.
+This cheesy scalloped potato recipe has a classic creamy sauce and is topped off with extra cheese to make this total comfort food.

-If you don’t have either of these tools, you can always use a regular chef’s knife.
-Slice your potatoes in half lengthwise to create a flat, stable surface to work on.
+The easiest and most uniform way to slice potatoes is with a mandoline.
+If you don’t have one, you can use a slicing blade attachment on a food processor.
+If you don’t have either of those tools, you can always use a regular chef’s knife.
+Slice your potatoes in half, lengthwise, to create a flat, stable surface for cutting.
 Then simply use your knife (the sharper the better) to cut the potatoes as thinly as you can.

 The baking time on scalloped potatoes ultimately depends on how thinly you were able to slice your potatoes.
 The estimate of 1 hour provided in the recipe is only an estimate.
 If you cut your potatoes on the thicker side, they may take 15-30 minutes longer.
 If you cut your potatoes paper thin, your casserole may be done after only 40 minutes.
 Please adjust the cooking time accordingly.

 Need to make your scalloped potatoes ahead of time?
 No problem!
 Slice your potatoes and combine them with your other ingredients and place into your prepared baking pan.
 Instead of baking, cover and refrigerate for up to 24 hours.
 When ready to bake, remove the covering and give the potatoes a quick toss.
 Top with shredded cheddar cheese (if using), and bake.

 Store any leftovers in an airtight container in the refrigerator for up to 5 days.
 To reheat a large portion, do so in an oven preheated to 350 degrees Fahrenheit, until warmed through.
 To reheat a single serving, place in the microwave for 30 second increments until warmed through.